 Tableau provides a wide range of fonts.
 You can customize the font style, size, color, boldness, and underlying for every element of text contained in the headings, axis labels, mark labels, and tooltips.
 In most cases, the standard font selections work fine.
 Changing the font style of dynamic title elements is a very common use and helps people notice that the values in dashboards change when selections are made.
 Figure 7.29 shows a dashboard with dynamic date headings.

 In this dashboard, the year filter in the left section of the title filters both charts contained in the dashboards for years.
 You can see that 2012 is selected and the title of each chart reflects that year’s selection.
 In addition, the time series chart is filtered via an action from the product crosstab.
 Styling headings with scdynamic elements is done by double-clicking on the title, inserting the variable, and then changing the font, color, or boldness of that element as shown in figure 7.30.

-Coloring the dynamic title elements, black and the static title contents, gray provide visual confirmation to the information consumer that the view is filtered for the desired selections.
+Coloring the dynamic title elements, black, and the static title contents, gray provides visual confirmation to the information consumer that the view is filtered for the desired selections.